schombert/Project-Alice/docs/multiplayer_technical.md

 We send a copy of the save to the client, ultra-compressed, to permit it to connect without having to use external toolage, this is done for example when the host is loading a savefile - the client is given the new data of the savefile to keep them in sync.

+### Re-sync

+The lobby can be resyncronized if one or more players are OOS, and must be done manually by the host in the "tab" lobby screen.

 ### Hot-join

 A new functionality is hotjoining to running sessions - the client may connect to the host and the host will assign them a random nation, if they wish to change their nation then they'll have to ask the host to go back to the lobby.